Hamtramck Stadium: Other uses and post-1940 history

 As with most fields of the era, Hamtramck Stadium was available for rental for other sporting events or activities.
 The site hosted a number of high school baseball and football games, as well as, in 1934, a football game between Wilberforce University and West Virginia State University, two Historically black colleges and universities.

 In the mid-1930s, the Works Progress Administration (WPA) constructed Keyworth Stadium near Hamtramck Stadium.
 In 1938 (and again in 1946) former lumber company acreage near the stadium was purchased and developed into baseball and softball diamonds, making the area into a recreational campus known as Recreational Park (now Veterans Park).

 In 1940, the stadium was acquired by the city of Hamtramck.
 In 1941, the WPA, in partnership with the Wayne County Road Commission and the city of Hamtramck, renovated Veterans Park, including the Hamtramck Stadium.
 The project was jointly sponsored by the Wayne County Road Commission and the city.
 The total cost of the project was $200,000.
 It is uncertain what the 1941 renovation entailed, but it is certain that at least the steel frame of the grandstand is original.

 After this renovation, the stadium was used by church leagues and leagues associated with the nearby Dodge Main plant.
 Hamtramck High School and teams from both St. Ladislaus High School and St. Florian High School also regularly used the field.
 Starting in 1953, the field was used by Hamtramck's Little League Baseball teams.
 Over the years, eleven Hamtramck teams in the various Little League divisions went to their division's World Series, with two winning the title.

 In 1955, concession and maintenance buildings were constructed along the field's third base line.
 In 1973, the grandstand was again renovated, where the roof, seating, and ramps of the grandstand were rebuilt.
 This renovation reduced the grandstand to approximately half of its original size.
 Additional renovations carried out in 1976 eliminated portions of the arms extending on each side of the grandstand.

 However, as Dodge Main and the Catholic High Schools were closed, the usage of Hamtramck Stadium declined.
 Some time in the 1990s the grandstand was fenced off, and was not used for decades.
 In 2012, the Friends of Historic Hamtramck Stadium nonprofit organization was formed to preserve and restore the stadium.
 Eventually a total of $2.6 million in funding was secured from Wayne County, as well as National Park Service African American Civil Rights grants, the Detroit Tigers Foundation, the Ralph C. Wilson Jr. Foundation and the Kresge Foundation.
-The stadium was renovated, an reopened in June 2022.
+The stadium was renovated, and reopened in June 2022.
 In 2020, the field was renamed in honor of Turkey Stearnes.